Control with RS-232 / serial port

 RS-232 Status Changed Messages

-Provides the status of the recording service for the channel's as one of:
+Provides the status of the recording service

 The Uninitialized status is sent when there is an internal error.
 Check the